Grow your synagogue and strengthen your community with Jewish after school

-The Jewish After School Accelerator (JASA) provides your organization with the tools, guidance, curriculum, and financial support you need to launch your own successful Jewish after-school program.
+The Jewish After School Accelerator (JASA) provides your synagogue with the tools, guidance, curriculum, and financial support you need to launch your own successful Jewish after-school program.

 Participating organizations will: